Skip to main content

 Student or Access Roles

 Students interested in downloading their past class content will visit each class site that they still have access to.
-Unfortunately, there is no central tool or option to download all course content.
-Students will visit each site, each tool, and/or each activity.
 They will download their own content and any other content they have permission to download.
 Students should refer to any copyright statements in the course syllabus or confer with the instructor(s) to confirm that permission to download the faculty member's content has been approved.

 FERPA Data Protections